ricmac/Cybercultural/src/posts/007-2005-web-20-conference-day-2.md

 Anyway, back to 2005.
 I turned to Fergus and Jonathan and asked if they were going to the Web 2.0 party tonight, at the Swig bar on Geary St?

 “Wouldn’t miss it,” Fergus replied.
 I felt stupid asking, as of course both these foreign entrepreneurs would want to be at the biggest networking party of the conference.
-Not only were there sure to be VCs and other moneyed people there, but the party was being sponsored by several of the hottest Silicon Valley startups and projects: Flock, del.icio.us, Flickr, Odeo, Technorati, wink, and WordPress.
+Not only were there sure to be VCs and other moneyed people there, but the party was being sponsored by several of the hottest Silicon Valley startups and projects: Flock, del&#46;icio&#46;us, Flickr, Odeo, Technorati, wink, and WordPress.
 Even better, as I’d been informed in an email from a PR person a few days ago, it would be “free open bar and grub.”

 * * *